vdemichev/DiaNN/README.md

 ### Spectral library formats

 DIA-NN supports comma-separated (.csv) or tab-separated (.tsv, .xls or .txt), .speclib (compact format used by DIA-NN), .sptxt (SpectraST, experimental) and .msp (NIST, experimental) library files.
+Important: the library must not contain non-fragmented precursor ions as 'fragments': each fragment ion must actually be produced by the peptide backbone fragmentation.

 <details>
   <summary>In detail</summary>